 Start by flipping your Trifield TF2 (or other EMF meter) to the magnetic field setting, on the TF2 this is the “standard MAG” selection.

-I like to start with magnetic fields, because they are present from nearly all the electronics around us.
 For example, your laptop will emit a surprising amount of magnetic field radiation as you approach it.

 Hold the EMF meter out in front of you, and slowly walk while sweeping the device back and forth.